 You’ve exhausted all the above suggestions and the milk’s still not sufficient?

-Read this article on breast milk substitutes as healthy alternatives to formula that can be decent options when breast milk is just not an option.
+If you’re feeling frustrated about your options and worried about baby’s nutrition and bonding – read this article on breast milk substitutes as healthy alternatives to formula that can be decent options when breast milk is just not an option.